 State the purpose of 10 CFR Part 50.

-Given a specific subject, identify which section in 10 CFR Part 50 discusses the requirements for that subject by using the search feature on the NR
+Given a specific subject, identify which section in 10 CFR Part 50 discusses the requirements for that subject by using the search feature located on the NRR internal SharePoint site or National Archives external Web site home page.

 Discuss the general content of the information covered by the 10 CFR Part 50 quiz and the answers to the quiz to gain an understanding of the key portions of 10 CFR Part 50.